gabbersonger/graphe-app/README.md

 **Bugs**

+- [ ] Version book orders not preserved for displaying texts
 - [ ] Does not currently handle missing verses well (e.g. goto)
 - [ ] Should hide chapters with no verses (e.g. LXX Proverbs 25-29)
 - [ ] Verses split over two paragraph breaks show verse number twice

 - [ ] While virtualiser is in locked mode scrollbar breaks functionality temporarily if you scroll too far away
 - [ ] Resizing window does not keep verse at top (currently: only keeps block + scroll offset)